mwhittaker/papers/papers/stonebraker2005c.md

 columns of `R` (without deduplication) sorted on some subset of the columns called the **sort key**.
 For example `R1(a,b)` sorted on `a`, `R2(b,c)` sorted on `c` and `R3(a,c)` sorted on `c,a` are all projections anchored on `R`.
-C-Store a table as a set of projections that cover the table.
+C-Store stores a table as a set of projections that cover the table.

 Projections are stored column-wise and are horizontally range-partitioned on their sort key into a set of **segments**.
 Segments distributed across the